Abhishek-yadv/AmazingPythonProjects/README.md

 ### MovieInformationScraper

 The [MovieInformationScraper](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/MovieInformationScraper) is a web scraper that retrieves information about movies from IMDB website.
-With this tool, you can fetch details movies detail such as cast information, ratings, and reviews of your favorite movies.
+With this tool, you can fetch details movies detail such as cast information, ratings, and reviews of your favourite films.

 ### MusicPlayer